FREE Case Review (866) 588-0600

 Felonious vs. Aggravated Assault

 Felonious and aggravated assault are two different kinds of assaults.
-An aggravated assault happens when people commit assault because they are overcome by sudden passion or a fit of rage, and this state was provoked by the victim.
+An aggravated assault happens when people commit assault because they are overcome by sudden passion or a fit of rage, and the victim provoked this state.

 Examples of aggravated assault are: